Transferring to CCSU is Easy!

-Transfer students are an important part of our university community and we want you to feel at home here.
+Transfer students are an important part of our community and we want you to feel at home here--right away!.
 We offer great programs like Transfer Tuesdays, which help new transfer students to learn more about CCSU, to make friends, share information, and find the support they need to easily become a part of the Blue Devil community.

 Admission to CCSU is primarily based on your academic achievement.
 Typically, CCSU likes to admit students with a college grade point average of a C or better after completing at least 12 or more college-level credits (not including remedial coursework) from regionally accredited institutions.
 However, higher grade point averages may be required for particular academic programs.
 Please refer to the web sites within the Schools of Business, Education & Professional Studies, and Engineering, Science & Technology for specific requirements.